Sodium-Hydrogen/PHP-Framework/README.md

 someone is logged in as well as `$_SESSION['permissions']` to check for a high enough privilege level.

+## v1.0.1 ##
+### What's new? ###
+* Added message for the Accounts page so an account from an external pluggin will see a message about their account being external instead of change username/password box
+* Added new default setting `login_link` which will tell the theme to show a link to the login page.

 ## v1.0 ##
 ### What's new? ###
 * Complete revamp of content storage in favor of using a database.